appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 # Roles
  A Role is a collection of permissions that grant access to perform certain operations on resources and can be assigned to a user or a group.
 Roles enable users to manage multiple permissions rather than assigning individual permissions to users/groups.
 In Appsmith, a role can be mapped to multiple permissions and a permission can be mapped to multiple roles.
-However, a role cannot be nested, i.e. it can contain only permissions and not other roles.
+However, a role can't be nested, i.e. it can contain only permissions and not other roles.
 Roles are useful for efficiently managing permissions to access Appsmith resources.

  Appsmith provides three built-in roles - **Administrator**, **Developer** and **App Viewer**.
-With Granular Access Contorl (GAC), you can create a custom role that provides fine-grained access control.
+With Granular Access Control (GAC), you can create a custom role that provides fine-grained access control.

 ## Resources